Daena by Amok©

 |Born||In 145 AC, at King's Landing|

-Princess Daena Targaryen, also known as Daena the Defiant, was the eldest daughter of King Aegon III.
-She was the sister-wife of King Baelor I Targaryen, the lover of King Aegon IV, and mother to Daemon Blackfyre.
+Princess Daena Targaryen, also known as Daena the Defiant, was the eldest daughter of King Aegon III Targaryen and Queen Daenaera Velaryon.
+She was the sister-wife of King Baelor I Targaryen, and was the mother of Daemon Blackfyre, her bastard son by the future King Aegon IV Targaryen.

 Character and Appearance

 She always wore the golden three-headed dragon pendant she had inherited from her father.
-At court she wore it on a fine golden chain; when in disguise, she hung it on a leather thong and hid it beneath her clothes.
+At court she wore it on a fine golden chain; when in disguise as a peasant, she hung it on a leather thong and hid it beneath her clothes.
 Supposedly she even wore it when bathing and when making love.

-After Baelor's death, there were some amongst the smallfolk — and even some lords — who felt that the Iron Throne should by rights now pass to Daena, as she was Aegon III's eldest daughter.
-However, a decade of isolation in the Maidenvault had left Daena and her sisters without powerful allies, and memories of Rhaenyra Targaryen and the Dance of the Dragons had left many leery of the idea of a woman on the Iron Throne.
-Also, Daena the Defiant was seen by many as being wild, unmanageable, and wanton (as a year earlier she had given birth to her bastard son Daemon).
-The precedents of the Great Council of 101 and the Dance of the Dragons were therefore cited, the claims of Baelor's sisters were set aside, and the crown passed to their uncle Viserys II.
+The birth of Daena's son led to a fast by King Baelor I. He fasted for forty days, taking only water and a little bit of bread.
+On the forty-first day of his fast, he was found collapsed before the altar of the Mother.
+After Baelor's death in 171 AC, there were some amongst the smallfolk and the lords who felt that the Iron Throne should now pass to Daena, as she was Aegon III Targaryen's eldest surviving child.
+However, Daena had been isolated for a decade in the Maidenvault, which had left her and her sisters without powerful allies.
+In addition, the memories of the Dance of the Dragons and of Rhaenyra Targaryen, the last woman to sit the Iron Throne, left many leery of the idea of a ruling queen.
+As well, Daena was seen by many as being wild, unmanageable, and wanton, due to her giving birth to a bastard son the year before, while still refusing to name the father.
+The precedents of the Great Council of 101 AC and the Dance of the Dragons were cited, and the claims of Daena and her sisters were set aside.
+So, the crown passed to their uncle, Viserys II Targaryen.

 Daena's Blackfyre descendants